HelloWorld-1017/HelloWorld-1017.github.io/_posts/web development/html & css/2024-09-12-CSS-Selectors.md

 # Pseudo-elements

-A CSS pseudo-element is used to style specified parts of an element.[^5]

-For example, it can be used to:
+A CSS <i class="term">pseudo-element</i> is used to style specified parts of an element.[^5] For example, it can be used to:

-- Style the first letter, or line, of an element
+- Style the first letter, or line, of an element;
-- Insert content before, or after, the content of an element
+- Insert content before, or after, the content of an element.

-The syntax of pseudo-elements:
+The syntax of pseudo-elements looks like:

 ```css
 selector::pseudo-element {